-Would you like to create a garden that is as resilient as a natural ecosystem?
-Learn more about permaculture design, a popular approach for growing food with ecological integrity.
+Would you like to create a garden, landscape, or whole site that is as adaptable as a natural ecosystem?
+A permaculture design approach helps you grow food in harmony with nature while making use of available resources.

 This page may contain affiliate links.
 Please read my disclosure for more info.

-Permaculture is becoming an increasingly popular buzzword and toolbox of ideas for farmers and gardeners, but what, exactly, is it?
+Permaculture is becoming an ever more popular toolbox of ideas for farmers and gardeners.
+But what is it exactly?

 According to Bill Mollison, cofounder and father of the movement,